 Apparently speaking to the woman was a bad idea, because she averts her gaze and frowns.

 “Why would you still have me as your emergency contact, Asier?”

 “Maybe because I’m too lazy to change it?
 Wait, are you really there?
 This is a real person I’m speaking to, right?”

-She turns to look at me again, her face now sporting a very small hint of concern.
+She turns to look at me again, her face now sporting a tiny hint of concern.

 “Yes, Asier, I am really here.”

 My throat hurts when I talk.
-Who knows if it’s due to the accident or to whatever garbage they’ve pumped me full of.
+Who knows if it’s due to the accident or to whatever garbage of which they’ve pumped me full.
 I just know that it hurts, along with plenty of other spots of this rotting body.
-How do living people tolerate this without going crazy?
+How do living people tolerate such pains while retaining their sanity?

 “That’s good.
 I’ve mostly gone through a series of hallucinations in the last however long I’ve been here.
 So, what’s your deal?
 Do we know each other?”

 She gives me a strange look, a mixture of pity and guilt, with a healthy dose of you-have-got-to-be-kidding-me.